-Rustic Christmas Table: wood pieces make a rustic centrepiece with pinecones, candles, and faux snow for a little Christmas magic.
+Rustic Christmas Table Decor: wood pieces make a rustic centrepiece with pinecones, candles, and faux snow for a little Christmas magic.

 Christmas dinner is a special meal, and I love to set a special table to enjoy it at.
+I love our rustic Christmas table decor this year.
+Wood logs, pinecones, and faux snow bring the beauty of the outdoors in.
+It’s the perfect spot for Christmas dinner with the family.
 In our family we have Christmas breakfast with my husband’s family and Christmas dinner with some of mine.
 We’re so lucky to have lots of family near by.

 Gauze Cotton Napkins